janelia-flyem/libdvid-cpp/README.md

 ## TODO

-* Add test regressions
+* Add test regressions and more documentation
 * Improve performance of streaming large amounts of data by eliminating unnecessary copying.
-* Expand support to more datatype instances in DVID (like sparse volumes)
+* Expand support to more datatype instances in DVID (like sparse volumes) and handling DVID meta-data
+* Simpler package linking

 ## Notes